fkirc/attranslate/README.md

 Developer account yet, you can create one [here](https://www.deepl.com/en/pro.html#developer).

-DeepL charges a fixed monthly price plus a variable fee for every 500 translated characters.

-After you have completed your sign-up, you can pass the API key to json-autotranslate using the `-c` or `--config` option.
+After you have completed the sign-up, you can pass the API key using the `--serviceConfig` option.

 ### Azure Translator Text